cloudwego/cloudwego.github.io/content/en/docs/monolake/Overview/_index.md

 - Application Gateways: For protocol conversion, such as HTTP to Thrift
 - Security Gateways: Providing pseudonymization for gRPC and Thrift RPCs
+- Service ingress controller: Serves as ingress controller for FaaS services

 ## Monolake Proxy